nbusseneau/BetterCartographyTable/README.md

 </details>

+## Compatibility

-### Compatibility with vanilla clients
+### With vanilla clients / clients not using the mod

-**Public** and **guild pins** are stored separately from vanilla shared pins in the **cartography table**, thus both modded and vanilla clients can interact with the same **cartography tables** without conflict.
+**Public** and **guild pins** are stored separately from the vanilla shared pins in the **cartography table**, thus there is no conflict between clients using the mod and clients not using the mod: all can interact with the same **cartography tables**.
-Additionally, modded clients will copy **public pins** to vanilla shared pins, allowing vanilla clients to receive them seamlessly.
+Additionally, clients using the mod will copy **public pins** to the vanilla shared pins, allowing clients not using the mod to receive them seamlessly.
-However, vanilla clients are not able to contribute back: modded clients can only receive pins from other modded clients.
+However, clients not using the mod are not able to contribute back: clients using the mod can only receive pins from other clients also using the mod.

-### Compatibility with other mods
+### With other mods

 **Better™️ Cartography Table** tries to play nice with other mods by isolating its behaviour as much as possible, and failing that by trying to ensure the other mods will contribute pins in a compatible way.
 Nevertheless, there might be instances where other mods interacting with pins will result in incompatiblities.